STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search: PROBLEM FORMULATION

 \textit{Minimum-Time Double Integrator:} Given an initial state $({s}_0, \, {{v}}_0) \in \mathbb{R}^2$ and desired final state $({s}_f, \, {{v}}_f) \in \mathbb{R}^2$, the minimum-time double integrator optimal control problem is

 where the final time $T$ is free.
 From Pontryagin's minimum principle, the optimal control solution is known to have a bang-bang control profile.
 The switching times can be efficiently computed by solving a quadratic equation.
-It is required that each coordinate axis trajectory all have the same execution time, so the limiting minimum-time horizon is $T^* = \text{max}\{T_x,T_y,T_z\}$.
-The limiting minimum-time horizon $T^*$, is then applied as a known variable for the non-limiting axes.
-This allows one to then solve a quadratic equation for a new bound $\bar{u}\leq u_{max}$ on the control input.
+While each coordinate axis can be solved independently, all coordinate axis trajectories must share the same execution time.
+The minimum-time problem is therefore solved in two steps.
+First, the minimum-time horizon is found for each axis, yielding $T_x,\, T_y, \, T_z$.
+The overall trajectory duration is then defined as the limiting minimum-time horizon, $T^* = \text{max}\{T_x,T_y,T_z\}$.
+Next, the non-limiting axes are re-solved as fixed-time problems by applying the limiting minimum-time horizon $T^*$ as a known variable.
+We preserve the bang-bang control structure and solve a quadratic equation for the new reduced control bound, $\bar{u}\leq u_{max}$, which satisfies the longer fixed-time.

 \textit{Linear Quadratic Minimum-Time $p$-th Order Integrator:} Smooth trajectories can be generated by solving the linear quadratic minimum-time (LQMT) optimal control problem,

 where $\rho>1$ penalizes the final time.
 The final time $T$ and all terminal states except position and velocity are free.
 The optimal trajectory is a polynomial in time so the cost functional can be expressed analytically in terms of $T$ and the known boundary conditions.
 The final time can be found efficiently using a root-finding algorithm such as QR algorithm \cite{Demmel97:Applied}.
 State constraints are omitted from \cref{eq:triple_min_effort} as it is more efficient to prune many candidate trajectories once the final time is known, as discussed in \cref{sec:pruning}.